 1.3 DEVELOP A STRATEGIC RESEARCH PLAN FOR AFRICAN PENGUINS BASED ON THE EXPERIENCE FROM THE 2013 APBMP GAZETTE Responsible Party DFFE (Oceans and Coasts) Collaborators Fisheries Management, SANBI, Management Authorities, NGOs, Academia Timeline As stipulated below.
-Posources Needed Experts to some on the Sophird Technical Team Indicator a) African Penguin Research Plan.
+Resources Needed Experts to serve on the Seabird Technical Team Indicator a) African Penguin Research Plan.

-b) Report identifying and prioritising research gaps submitted to DFFE's Top Predator Scientific Working Group (TPSWG) with six months of the gazetting of the APBMP 1 . c) The report reviewed by TPWG and submitted to funders and universities within six months following achievement of Indicator b). d) Annual assessment of achievement of research priorities by APBMP Steering Committee.
+b) Report identifying and prioritising research gaps submitted to DFFE's Top Predator Scientific Working Group (TPSWG) with six months of the gazetting of the APBMP1. c) The report reviewed by TPWG and submitted to funders and universities within six months following achievement of Indicator b). d) Annual assessment of achievement of research priorities by APBMP Steering Committee.